-There are some important things to know about using GI Bill benefits; if you haven’t checked your benefits recently you may be surprised to learn that in the last several years, legislation has passed to enhance veteran benefit programs including the GI Bill.
+There are some important things to know about using military GI Bill benefits; if you haven’t checked your benefits recently, you may be surprised to learn that in the last several years, legislation has passed to enhance veteran benefit programs, including the GI Bill.

 Active duty, Guard/Reserve, and military dependents have all had their benefits altered by legislation in the last five years.
 To what extent depends greatly on the specific aspect of the law that was changed, but it’s clear the U.S. government doesn’t want these benefits to remain static.

-Some of that legislation may sound familiar; the Forever GI Bill, for example, also known as the Harry W. Colmery Veterans Educational Assistance Act of 2017.
-That’s just one bill that improved GI Bill benefits; by the time you read this more legislation could be underway to expand, enhance, and improve veteran education programs such as the Post 9/11 GI Bill.
+Some of that legislation may sound familiar; the Forever GI Bill, also known as the Harry W. Colmery Veterans Educational Assistance Act of 2017.
+That’s just one bill that improved GI Bill benefits; by the time you read this, more legislation could be underway to expand, enhance, and improve veteran education programs such as the Post 9/11 GI Bill.

 GI Bill Fact: You Can Use the GI Bill On Active Duty or After Separation